lucaszanella/docker-kdenlive/README.md

 ```

 `-v $HOME/videos:/videos` is used to mount the container's `/videos` directory to the host `$HOME/kdenlive` directory, you can choose other directory.
 Note: probably you *might* also need to execute `xhost local:root` or `xhost +my-computer-hostname.local`:

 ```
-xhost local:root && sudo docker run --rm -it -v /tmp/.X11-unix:/tmp/.X11-unix -v $HOME/Videos:/videos -e DISPLAY=unix$DISPLAY kdenlive
+xhost local:root && sudo docker run --rm -it -v /tmp/.X11-unix:/tmp/.X11-unix -v $HOME/Videos:/videos -e DISPLAY=unix$DISPLAY kdenlive && xhost -
 ```

+To understand what `xhost` is doing and its security holes, visit `https://wiki.archlinux.org/index.php/Xhost`